April 11, 2514 (during transit between Persephone & Greenleaf)

 The commodities data was making her head swim -- she forced herself to focus on it, trying to absorb the ebb and flow of markets within clusters.
 Her father had loved economics, had thrived on running his business and serving his customers, always striving to have on hand for them what they needed before they knew they wanted it.
 He would have loved the challenge of a working cargo ship; an ‘emporium for the frontier’ he would have pronounced it, and then proceeded to make the ledgers balance.
 Somehow.
 There were moments when Cooper felt the full weight and responsibility of the position she found herself in -- but if she had learned nothing else during her years in the war, it was how to deal with those moments of despair: deny them, then outrun them.
 If you assumed false confidence long enough and hard enough, it became a self-fulling reality.
 And besides -- failure wasn’t an option.
 The lives and livelihood of her crew depended on her.

 Soft footsteps in the galley caught her ear.
 Fighting fatigue, Cooper blinked her eyes and tore them away from the rows of data displayed on the large smart-paper wall screen, and looked over her shoulder to the galley.
 Fatima was there, refilling the insta-kettle after having poured a pot for tea.
 Cooper blinked again, almost not recognizing her alterday pilot.
 The woman had put aside her burqa.
-Her hair was worn back in a single, ebony braid, and her head was wrapped in a loose rust-red shayla scarf.
+Her hair was still covered, only now in a loose rust-red shayla scarf.
 She wore a green kurti tunic and dungarees with the legs rolled up around the ankles: Cooper recognized both items as clothing reclaimed, patched and laundered after the firefight on the ship’s deck on Deadwood.
 Fatima caught her look and smiled.
 Cooper tried to look away, knowing she was staring -- but it was the very first time she had seen the woman with the enveloping burqa off.
 Damn, but the pilot was even more lovely than Cooper had guessed.

 Fatima stirred some cream and sugar into her cup of tea, then poured a second cup and brought it over to Cooper.
 The woman sat cautiously on the three-legged ottoman beneath the wall screen and sipped her tea for a moment, while Cooper tried to stop staring and tasted her own.
 Her cup was straight and unmuddied, just as Cooper preferred it.